Bolivias Morales Slams brutal Judicial War After Warrant Issued - UrduPoint

 Bolivia's Morales Slams 'brutal Judicial War' After Warrant Issued

-Bolivian ex-president Evo Morales accused his successor on Tuesday of launching a "brutal judicial war" against him, after prosecutors issued an arrest warrant over his alleged relationship with a minor

-La Paz, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2024) Bolivian ex-president Evo Morales accused his successor on Tuesday of launching a "brutal judicial war" against him, after prosecutors issued an arrest warrant over his alleged relationship with a minor.
+La Paz, (APP - UrduPoint / Pakistan Point News - 18th Dec, 2024) Bolivian ex-president Evo Morales accused his successor on Tuesday of launching a "brutal judicial war" against him after prosecutors issued an arrest warrant over his alleged relationship with a minor while in office.

-Morales, who held office from 2006 to 2019, has for months been engaged in a standoff with the state over an alleged relationship with a 15-year-old girl, with whom he is accused of fathering a daughter in 2016.
+Morales, one of Latin America's longest-serving leaders, has been locked in a months-long standoff with the state over accusations he fathered a child in 2016 with a 15-year-old girl.

-He has repeatedly denied the allegations, claiming they are part of a plot by incumbent President Luis Arce -- a former ally turned rival -- to prevent his political comeback.

-Morales, a former coca farmer, broke ground as Bolivia's first Indigenous leader but lost support after trying to cling onto power for a third term.

-On Monday, public prosecutor Sandra Gutierrez confirmed that she had issued a warrant for his arrest on charges of "human trafficking involving a minor."
+On Monday, public prosecutor Sandra Gutierrez confirmed that she had issued an arrest warrant for the country's 2006-2019 leader on charges of "human trafficking involving a minor."

 She called for him to be placed in preventive custody for six months.

+Morales has repeatedly denied the allegations against him, claiming they are part of a plot by incumbent President Luis Arce -- a former ally turned rival -- to prevent him staging a political comeback.

-Writing Tuesday on X, the 65-year-old Morales accused Arce of being behind the move, which he alleged was aimed at currying favor with the United States.
+Writing on X, the 65-year-old Morales, a left-wing nationalist, accused Arce of being behind the case against him, which he alleged was aimed at currying favor with the United States.

 "I denounce to the world that I am the victim of a brutal judicial war (lawfare) carried out by the government of Luis Arce, who promised to hand me over to the US as a trophy of war," he wrote.

+Morales's lawyer Nelson Cox told AFP on Tuesday that his client was in hiding in his central political stronghold of Cochabamba and would not surrender to the police.

+A former coca farmer who grew up in grinding poverty, Morales made history as Bolivia's first Indigenous leader but lost support after trying to cling onto power for a third term.

-Morales was also initially being investigated for statutory rape -- sex with a minor -- but prosecutors later focused on human trafficking.
+In October, prosecutors said they were investigating him for statutory rape -- sex with a minor -- as well as human trafficking and smuggling, but have since focused on trafficking.

-They believe the girl was placed by her parents in the youth guard of Morales' political movement when he was president "with the sole purpose of climbing the political ladder and obtaining benefits.
+They believe the girl was placed by her parents in the youth guard of Morales's political movement when he was president "with the sole purpose of climbing the political ladder and obtaining benefits.

 .. in exchange for their underage daughter."

+Morales's lawyers claim he was already investigated over the same allegations in 2020 but that the case was dismissed for lack of evidence.

-Gutierrez said the warrant against Morales was issued on October 16 but that it had been "impossible" to execute it because of resistance from Morales supporters.
+Gutierrez said the warrant against Morales was issued on October 16 but that it had been "impossible" to execute it because of resistance from his supporters.

-On hearing of the case against Morales, his mostly Indigenous supporters barricaded highways leading to his central political stronghold of Cochabamba, where he was holed up.
+Between mid-October and early November, Morales's mostly Indigenous supporters barricaded highways leading to Cochabamba to prevent his threatened arrest.

 The blockade, which caused widespread shortages of food and fuel, lasted for 23 days.